finom/its-ai-knowledge/TEST.md

 Bob recently decided to renovate his apartment.
 The walls of his apartment are now painted a vibrant shade of pink, which gives a cheerful and lively vibe.
 He also installed new hardwood floors, which are a stark contrast to the pink walls, giving his apartment a modern look.

-# Appliances in Bob's Kitchen
+# Appliances in Bob's Awesome Kitchen

 <!--
 page: 9